Medical College Admissions Test

 Undergraduate Grade Point Average

-The Admissions Committee will not consider applicants with a science cumulative or an overall cumulative GPA of less than 3.0, unless the applicant also has significant post-baccalaureate coursework or an MCAT higher than a 495.
+The Admissions Committee will consider applicants with the combination of the MCAT score which must be 494 or higher and the overall cumulative GPA which must be 3.0 or higher.
+The Admissions Committee will not consider applicants with either a science cumulative or an overall cumulative GPA of less than 3.0, unless the applicant also has significant post-baccalaureate or graduate coursework.

 To apply for the early-decision program, candidates must have a cumulative undergraduate GPA of at least 3.75.
 Applicants with lower GPAs who have successfully completed relevant graduate-level coursework may be considered.

 Those applying to the early-decision program must have a score of at least 508.

 The University of Missouri School of Medicine participates in the AMCAS Letter Service.
 We accept recommendation letters only through the AMCAS Letter Service.
 We will not accept letters of recommendation sent directly to our medical school.
 Please visit the AMCAS website to learn how to submit letters of recommendation to the University of Missouri School of Medicine.